tejas-vemulapalli/PublicTeleportationNetwork/README.md

 There is no starting station provided.
 We evaluated the shortest distances for all nodes as starting point.
 From this list you can pick any that you want to analyse.
 In this case it is CA.

+newConnection.py
+Execute the code by not entering any starting node.
+The program evaluates all possible missing connections and lists possible options.
+All Connections Analysis.xlsx has the summarised results.